The Meta-Retrospective — Check Out the Free Miroverse Template

 TL; DR: The Meta-Retrospective

-A meta-retrospective is an excellent exercise to foster collaboration within the extended team, create a shared understanding of the big picture, and immediately create valuable action-items.
-It comprises of the team members of one or several product teams—or a representative from those—and stakeholders.
+The Meta-Retrospective is an excellent exercise to foster collaboration within the extended team, create a shared understanding of the big picture, and immediately create valuable action items.
+It comprises team members of one or several product teams—or a representative from those—and stakeholders.
 Participants from the stakeholder side are people from the business as well as customers.
+Meta-Retrospectives are useful both as a regular event, say once a quarter, or after achieving a particular milestone, for example, a specific release of the product.

 How to Run a Meta-Retrospective

-The meta-retrospective itself does not require any knowledge of agile practices and is hence suited for practically everyone.
+The Meta-Retrospective itself does not require any knowledge of agile practices and is hence suited for practically everyone.
 This format can easily handle 15-plus people, provided the room is large enough.
 It works best when there is space available where people can get together for discussions.
 Also, we need at least one large whiteboard in the room as most of the work will happen initially on this wall.

 The Scrum Values Exercise